 Yet this burst of egotism in seeking to prove that he could compete with Leonardo and Michelangelo is forgivable in someone bursting with talent but frustrated by his lack of a breakthrough, and it is notable that in perhaps his greatest work, ‘The School of Athens’, he puts both Michelangelo (Heraclitus) and Leonardo (Plato) literally front and centre, whereas he hides his self-portrait in a crowd in the periphery.

 This self-portrait, so similar to the one he painted whilst creating the ‘Deposition of Christ’, may possibly even be his way of atoning for his earlier impudence.

 In any event, I hope I’ve made the case that Raphael’s ‘Deposition of Christ’ is an extraordinary work of art by someone working under a high degree of constraints and working with ingenuity to make his figures look as graceful and natural as he could.
 Although when first produced it amazed Florence, the painting does not have as high a standing today.
 Hopefully if successful this article will have convinced you that whilst it may not be perfect it is an astonishing painting.

 If this style of analysis appeals, I recommend the following resources:

 The video drawing course taught by Myron Barnstone, which includes many of this type of interpretations.

 The book ‘Dynamic Symmetry’ by Jay Hambidge, which explains the geometry used by many artists throughout history.

-And, if you can get hold of it, ‘The Painter’s Secret Geometry’ by Charles Bouleau, which analyses the underlying geometric forms of dozens and dozens of paintings through many centuries.
-It looks like Dover Publications is reprinting it from September 26 2014, which is excellent news as despite its status as a classic it’s currently extremely difficult to find a copy.
+Last but not least, there’s ‘The Painter’s Secret Geometry’ by Charles Bouleau, which analyses the underlying geometric forms of dozens and dozens of paintings through many centuries.